cablehead/xs/README.md

 ## notes

-- put, cat / tail [reverse], get, last, first, next
+- put, cat / tail [reverse], get, last, first, next, previous
 - want ephemeral events
 - as well as the event stream: a basic k/v store to manage cursors + materialized views
 - ability to subscribe to updates